 This is the median, the most neutral of assessments.
 Neither bad nor memorable and middle-of-the-road in every way.
 It’s not even equivalent to drizzle since there’s something going on in such weather.
-It neither brightens nor ruins your day, as if nothing happened at all — the very definition of blandness.
+It neither brightens nor ruins your day, as if nothing happened at all—the very definition of blandness.
+It’s just meh.

 4 — Disappointing

 There may have been potential, but it falls short in the most important aspects.
 While it may be acceptable in some respects, it can’t stand on its own without those few good parts as if it’s on life support.
-This title is clearly inferior—it could have been decent, but it’s not.
+This title has more cons than pros, thus making it inferior.

 3 — Poor

 The quality isn’t merely questionable, but irredeemable.
-It could’ve turned out better if given to more competent people, but fate was cruel on this one.
-Maybe it can get more interesting if you get high because it sure isn’t good without some assistance, especially if you paid good money for it.
+It could’ve turned out better if given to more competent people, but deliberate effort was not given to it.
+Maybe it can get more interesting in some circumstances, it’s certainly not good in most cases, especially if you paid good money for it.

 2 — Bad